artefactual-labs/clockify-tool/README.md

 entry.
 The time entry's description is first shown, then the entry's project name and ID, then the hours spent and the time entry's ID.

+To get more information, per time entry, the `--verbose` (or `-v`) option can be used.
+This will display date and time for each entry as well as the parent project of any entry that is associated with a task rather than a project.

 Here's an example of listing yesterday's time entries:

     $ ./cft list yesterday